 Through this program of Pact and Gemological Institute of America, artisanal and small-scale miners are gaining critical new knowledge about rough gems that is empowering them to earn more.
 The Pact-GIA program began in 2016 with the pilot of a rough gem guide produced by GIA.
 Made specifically to give basic gemological and market knowledge to artisanal miners in gem-producing regions, Selecting Gem Rough explains the fundamentals of identifying, processing and valuing stones.
 It comes with hands-on training from an expert gemologist.
 This helps miners better understand the quality and value of their products, which improves their position in the supply chain and their economic development opportunities.

-Pact Ventures invested in a company that designs and manufactures off-grid solar appliances and income-generating solutions for base of the pyramid customers.
+Pact Ventures invested Series A equity in a company that designs and manufactures off-grid solar appliances and income-generating solutions for base of the pyramid customers.
 Its affordable, modular solar home systems, lifestyle and productive-use appliances improve health, environmental, and livelihood outcomes.
 Through this investment, Pact is leveraging its on-the-ground presence to provide communities with access to affordable, reliable energy.

 Data Driven Advocacy